BurakCakan/sessionize-clickstream-data/README.md

       b.
 Sessionize:
         - Sessionization is done in calculate_sessionid() function of dataPrep.py.
-Because it is an industry standard accorging to Google Analytics, 30 minutes of time interval is taken as session interval.
+Because it is an industry standard accorging to Google Analytics, 30 minutes of time interval for unavailability between logs for a customerId is taken as session interval.
           (https://support.google.com/analytics/answer/2731565?hl=en#zippy=%2Cin-this-article)
-        ????

       c.
 IO operations to PostgreSQL:
         - Writing and reading operations are executed on postgreConnector.py file.